MicrosoftDocs/xamarin-docs/docs/ios/platform/message-app-integration/advanced-message-app-extensions.md

 ---
-title: "Advanced Message App Extensions"
+title: "Advanced Message App Extensions in Xamarin.iOS"
 description: "This article shows advanced techniques for working with Message App Extensions in a Xamarin.iOS solution that integrates with the Messages app and presents new functionality to the user." ms.prod: xamarin ms.assetid: 394A1FDA-AF70-4493-9B2C-4CFE4BE791B6